-- If you fail to meet the NSW Education Standards Authority's (NESA) course progress requirements for at least 6 units (50%) of your all your subjects, an Intention to Report letter will be sent to you, your parents and your carer in Australia.
-This letter tells you the school's intention to report your unsatisfactory course progress to Immigration because you have breached your student visa condition. - You will be given 20 school days to appeal to the Principal and explain why the school should not report you to Immigration. - If your appeal is unsuccessful, you will be contacted by Department of Education International to let you know about your further appeal rights. - If all your appeals are not successful, you will be reported to Immigration and they may decide to cancel your visa.
+- If you fail to meet the NSW Education Standards Authority's (NESA) course progress requirements for 50% or more of all your units(e.g. 6 out of 12 units), an Intention to Report letter will be sent to you, your parents and your carer in Australia.
+This letter tells you the school's intention to report your unsatisfactory course progress to the Department of Home Affairs because you have breached your student visa condition. - You will be given 20 school days to appeal to the Principal and explain why the school should not report you to the Department of Home Affairs. - If your appeal is unsuccessful, you will be contacted by Department of Education International to let you know about your further appeal rights. - If all your appeals are not successful, you will be reported to the Department of Home Affairs and they may decide to cancel your visa.